apache/incubator-kie-kogito-runtimes/addons/common/rest-exception-handler/README.md

 # Kogito REST Exception Handler Addon

-This addon is supposed to be used internally by other addons.
-It's not meant to be used directly by end-user's projects.
+The Kogito REST Exception Handler Addon is used internally by other addons.
+It is not to be used directly by end-user's projects.